rcacademy/webdevcamp/week11/w11d1/exercises/README.md

 # Adding Repinning to Your Project

-Pinterest allows users to repin the pins of other users to their own profile.
+Pinterest allows users to repin the pins of other users to their own profile and it is one of the biggest reasons for its success.
+Users can find new content from other users and share it with their own social network.

+This is a supplement to the lecture we will have on the topic.

+### Getting Started

-We will be covering each of these steps in the lecture but the core method to look at is `def repost(user_object)`.
-It allows us to take an existing post, duplicate it and repost it as the reposting user.
+We will achieve repinning by taking an existing post, duplicating it and reposting it as a different user.

 We can also add a few helper methods that will allow us to know whether or not a pin is original or a repost of another pin.
 This will be useful for showing an icon for reposted pins `@pin.is_repost?` and/or giving credit back to the original poster.
 The original poster can be accessed by `@pin.original_post.user` thanks to the `original_post` helper method we've added below.